 • Safety glasses

-• Thin honey locust branches, cut into two- or three-foot sections
+• Thin honey locust branches, cut into three-foot sections

 • (Optional) floral wire